tphx/LD36/README.md

 Theme: Ancient Technology

-A text based tic tac toe game for the Commodore 64.
+A two player text based tic tac toe game for the Commodore 64.